oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

     ```
     </details>

-## Task 3: Additional post migration tasks
+## Task 3: Additional post-migration tasks

 Once the tests complete, you shut down the source database.
 This ensures noone by mistake connects to the wrong database.